AP finds Brazil's plan to protect Amazon has opposite effect

 At stake is the fate of the forest itself, and hopes of limiting global warming.
 Experts say blazes and deforestation are pushing the world’s largest rainforest toward a tipping point, after which it will cease to generate enough rainfall to sustain itself.
 About two-thirds of the forest would then begin an irreversible, decades-long decline into tropical savanna.

-The Amazon has lost about 17% of its original area and, at the current pace, is expected to reach a tipping point in the next 15 to 30 years.
-As it decomposes, it will release hundreds of billions of tons of carbon dioxide into the atmosphere.
+The Amazon has lost about 17% of its original area and, at the current pace, will reach a tipping point in the next 15 to 30 years, said Carlos Nobre, a prominent climatologist.

-“From the occupation of the land to mining and the fires, it is all connected,” said Suely Vaz, who headed IBAMA between 2016 and 2019 and is now a specialist of the Climate Observatory, comprised of 50 non-governmental groups.
-“IBAMA should fight the whole network of deforestation.
-But it just doesn’t now.”

 Bolsonaro’s office and IBAMA did not respond to requests for comment, but Bolsonaro declared in May that “our effort is great, enormous in fighting fires and deforestation.”
 He also called reports of the forest on fire “a lie.”